amirhossein-yousefi/HouseOffers/README.md

 As mentioned, we have two type of data(with and without description and facilities) which we train **AutoGloun** model for both of these data

-For training the **auto_gloun_with_text.ipynb** I have rented a colabPRO and it took about 6 hours to train this models as it used pretrained German BERT which is raely a big model.
+For training the [**auto_gloun_with_text.ipynb**](https://github.com/amirhossein-yousefi/HouseOffers/blob/master/auto_gloun_with_text.ipynb) I have rented a colabPRO(as it is a big model) and it took about 6 hours to train this model on it as it used pretrained German BERT which is raely a big model.
 THe results for data without text(without facilities and description fields)(r2_score) is as following:

 <img src="/assets/img/results_without_text_r2score.png" alt="MarineGEO circle logo" style="height:500px; width:500px;"/>